gumquat/holbertonschool-higher_level_programming/javascript_objects_scopes_closures/README.md

 module.exports = Square;
 ```
-* Line 2: This line imports the DefSquare class from the file 5-square.js.
+* Line 2:  imports the DefSquare class from the file 5-square.js.
 The require() function is used to import modules in Node.js.
 In this case, the require() function is importing the DefSquare class from the file 5-square.js.
-* Line 4-7: This line defines a new class called Square.
+* Line 4-7:  defines a new class called Square.
 The Square class extends the DefSquare class.
 This means that the Square class inherits all of the properties and methods of the DefSquare class.
 The Square class also has a constructor method that takes one argument, size, which is the size of the square.
 The constructor method calls the super() method to pass the size argument to the DefSquare constructor method.
 This ensures that the Square object has the same width and height as the DefSquare object.
 * Line 9-18: The charPrint() method prints the square to the console.
 The method starts by checking if the c argument is undefined.
 If it is, the method sets c to the string 'X'.
 The method then loops through the height of the square, printing a string of c characters to the console for each iteration.
 The length of the string is equal to the width of the square.
 * Line 20: The module.exports = Square; line exports the Square class so that it can be used by other modules.
 The module.exports property is used to export variables and objects from a module.
 In this case, the module.exports property is exporting the Square class.
 # problem 7